 Puerto Rico is a great place for solo travelers.
 The island is safe and easy to navigate—and the hostels in Puerto Rico are really great.

 If you're traveling to Puerto Rico alone, get some local insider advice.
-Our trip planners will have your back 24/7 with phone support, and they'll suggest great solo activities in their hometown.
+Our locals will have your back 24/7 with phone support, and they'll suggest great solo activities in their hometown.